viktors-telle/personal-blog/content/blog/deploy-infrastructure-to-azure-using-terraform/index.md

 ---
-title: Deploy your infrastructure to Azure using Terraform
+title: Deploy Your Infrastructure To Azure Using Terraform
 description:
  I will share my experience of migrating from ARM to Terraform, how to organize project structure, and the pros and cons of using Terraform.
 date: '2020-03-04T20:48:34.226Z'